 Learning a foreign language is part of the primary National Curriculum and is a requirement for all children within key stage 2 (KS2).
-Clarborough Primary School has adopted a whole school approach to the teaching of French to all KS2 pupils.
+Clarborough Primary School has adopted a whole school approach to the teaching of French to all KS1 and KS2 pupils.
+French songs and Nursery Rhymes are introduced in EYFS.